 His short story Channel 666 appears in The Big Book of Bizarro also by Burning Bulb Publishing.
 John was also a contributing editor on the Burning Bulb hit anthology Rise of the Dead.
 John also co-wrote the novel Belly Timber with fellow Burning Bulb authors Gary Lee Vincent and Solon Tsangaras.

-His latest film, My Uncle John is a Zombie, was written and directed by John and he stars in the lead role.
+His film, My Uncle John is a Zombie, was written and directed by John and he stars in the lead role.
 He is also the author of the novel by the same name.